Amber Glenn: 2023–24 season: First national title

 At the 2024 U.S. Championships, Glenn placed second in the short program with a clean skate.
-She opened her free skate with a successful triple Axel, but struggled in the second half of the program, doubling a planned triple Lutz and singling a planned triple flip.
-She initially believed that she had missed her chance at the gold medal; however, the final skater, Isabeau Levito, fell three times, as a result of which Glenn placed second in the segment and first overall.
-Glenn described her reaction as "utter shock," adding that it "was definitely not the performance I would have liked to have had tonight, and I know both Isabeau and I are capable of so much more."
-Glenn was the first U.S. women's champion to openly identify as queer.
-She said that it "has been a long journey to get to this title."
+She opened her free skate with a successful triple Axel but struggled in the second half of the program, doubling a planned triple Lutz and singling a planned triple flip.
+Despite those mistakes, Glenn placed second in the segment and first overall.
+As someone who identifies as pansexual and bisexual, Glenn was the first openly LGBTQ+ woman to win the national championship.

-Glenn had been preemptively assigned 2024 Four Continents Championships, which were to occur the week following the national championships.
+Glenn had been preemptively assigned to the 2024 Four Continents Championships, which were to occur the week following the national championships.
 However, she opted to withdraw after her national title victory, citing a need to focus on the World Championships that were to take place in Montreal in March.
 In the short program at the World Championships, Glenn landed her first two jumping passes successfully, but fell on her triple loop and came ninth in the segment.
-She expressed thanks for audience support, noting that she saw "the pride flags in the audience, the messages I get, the people that come up to me—it means everything.
-That's one of the biggest reasons why I keep going."
 Glenn landed a triple Axel in the free skate, but other jump errors caused her to finish tenth overall.
-Reflecting, she said her next move was to "plan out a better layout for that free skate.
-I seem to lose focus every time in that middle part, no matter what I've tried.
-Different strategies, different focus points, but I always seem to kind of lose it in the middle.
-So, to go back home and reset for next year."

 In an April interview, Glenn reflected on the season, her national title, and her goals for the 2024–25 season.
+Glenn described suffering from impostor syndrome and her desire to improve her mental focus during the off-season.